How To Find A Voiceover Artist For Your VideoWilliam Gadea 09.28.2017

 - Make sure their recording quality is top-notch.
 If you hear pops, traffic noise, or the track is badly under-modulated, stop right there.
 No matter how good the voice is, if the recording quality is bad your voice-over will not sound professional.

-- Ask yourself, does this voice sound good?
+- Does this voice sound good?
 Sheer beauty of tone can get you a long way.

-- Ask yourself, is it easy to understand the meaning of the text?
+- Is it easy to understand the meaning of the text?
 If the voice-over artist understands and interprets the meaning of the text well, they will put the emphases and pauses in their right place.
 Some VO artists walk the meaning right into your brain; others… less so.

 - Finally, ask yourself: would you like to spend two minutes with this person?
 The voiceover will represent your brand.
 If it does not have appeal, if it is even slightly aggravating or over-bearing, that will reflect on your video and your company.